davidamichelson/DIV6700/schedule.md

 #### Assignments
 - *Map Tutorial* is available under Assignments>Quizzes on Brightspace (in your section)!
 Please complete it before September 29th at 9:00 PM.
 You may take it as many times as needed please do take it until you get a perfect score.
 - *Practice Exam* The practice exam is due by 9 P.M.
 Tuesday Sept.
 29th.
 You may take it at any time you wish, it is posted in your section.
 This exam is not factored into your final grade, it is a practice exam.
 Please see the question below to prepare.
-- *Florilegium IV* is due by 9 PM Central Time on Tuesday, September 22, 2020.

 Question for *Practice Exam* is: